BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

-# Sonoma/Ventura step-by-step instruction
+# 7. Sonoma/Ventura step-by-step instruction

 The steps outlined below were tailored from the excellent [instruction guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Ivy_Bridge.md) written by [5T33Z0](https://github.com/5T33Z0).

-**Step 1.** Start with the appropraite template config_xxxxxx.plist (rename it to config.plist)
+**Step 1.** Pick the correct config.plist templatye (section 4.2 above)

-- Choose the correct SSDT CPU PM file that matches your CPU.
+- Use the correct CPU PM file.
 - Verify that this EFI works with your current Monterey/Big Sur setup (if you have one installed), with full CPU power management (use Intel Power Gadget tool).